John Hyrcanus: Economy, foreign relations, and religion

 After the siege of Jerusalem, Hyrcanus faced a serious economic crisis in Judea, although the economic difficulties probably subsided after the death of Antiochus VII, since Hyrcanus no longer had to pay taxes or tributes to a weaker Seleucid Empire.
 The economic situation eventually improved enough for Hyrcanus to issue his own coinage (see below).
 On top of that, Hyrcanus initiated vital building projects in Judea.
 Hyrcanus re-built the walls destroyed by Antiochus.
 He also built a fortress north of the Temple called the Baris and possibly also the fortress Hyrcania.

-Moreover, Hyrcanus sought for good relations with the surrounding Gentile powers, especially the growing Roman Republic.
+Moreover, out of desperation, Hyrcanus sought for good relations with the surrounding Gentile powers, especially the growing Roman Republic.
 Two decrees were passed in the Roman Senate that established a treaty of friendship with Judea.
 Although it is difficult to specifically date these resolutions, they represent efforts made between Hyrcanus and Rome to maintain stable relations.
 Also, an embassy sent by Hyrcanus received Roman confirmation of Hasmonean independence.
 Hyrcanus was an excellent case of a ruler backed by Roman support.

 In addition to Rome, Hyrcanus was able to maintain steady relations with Ptolemaic Egypt.
 This was probably made possible due to various Jews living in Egypt who had connections with the Ptolemaic Court (Ant.
 13.284–287).
 Finally, the cities of Athens and Pergamon even showed honor to Hyrcanus in an effort to appease Rome.

 Furthermore, the minting of coins by Hyrcanus demonstrates John Hyrcanus's willingness to delegate power.
-Sixty-three coins found near Bethlehem bear the inscription, “Yohanan the High Priest.”
-The reserve side of the coins contains the phrase, “The Assembly of the Jews.”
+Sixty-three coins found near Bethlehem bear the inscription, "Yohanan the High Priest."
+The reserve side of the coins contains the phrase, "The Assembly of the Jews."
 This seems to suggest that during his reign, Hyrcanus was not an absolute ruler.
 Instead, Hyrcanus had to submit at times to an assembly of Jews that had a certain amount of minority power.
 The coins lack any depictions of animals or humans.
 This suggests that Hyrcanus strictly followed the Jewish prohibition against graven images.
 The coins also seem to suggest that Hyrcanus considered himself to be primarily the High Priest of Judea, and his rule of Judea was shared with the Assembly.